 The London Green Directory!

-The range of listings in this section is broad because of the scope of this environmental concern.
+The range of topics in this section is broad because of the scope of this environmental concern.
 We know nature does not create waste yet Canadians are among the most wasteful societies in the world.
-As a result, our landfill sites are growing at an alarming rate.
-The solution to the waste problem then begins at home, through our personal actions and in our communities.
+As a result, our landfill sites continue to grow as new ones are discussed.
+The solution to the waste problem then, begins at home, through our personal actions and in our communities.

 An ecological footprint is a resource accounting tool that helps countries understand their ecological budget and gives them the data necessary to manage resources better to secure their future.
 An ecological footprint can identify the demands humans place on nature.
-The ecological footprint measures what we consume from nature, for individuals, organizations, cities, regions, nations or humanity as a whole.
+It measures what we consume from nature, for individuals, organizations, cities, regions, nations or humanity as a whole.
 It shows how much biologically productive land and water we occupy to produce all the resources we consume and to absorb our waste.

 Where is Canada at?

-In 2004 London’s ecological footprint was estimated at 6.96 hectares per person.
-To find out your own Ecological Footprint see http://www.myfootprint.org/.
+The FCM report (2004) listed London’s ecological footprint at 6.96 hectares per person at the time.
+To find out your own personal Ecological Footprint, visit https://app.projectneutral.org/.

 — Corrosives such as battery acids, drain cleaners